Employment Privacy Statement

 - Employment information, such as goals, performance data, performance reviews and feedback, career development, payroll, stock, compensation, business expenses, reimbursements, and other financial information

-- Job application information, such as a resume, an application, background check, and public records information
+- Job application information, such as a resume, an application, background check, security clearance checks (if applicable to your role), and public records information

-- Benefits and pension information, such as benefits elections for welfare, disability, leave, medical, or other benefits and associated dependent information
+- Benefits and pension or superannuation information, such as benefits elections for welfare, disability, leave, medical, or other benefits and associated dependent information

-- Dependent and/or beneficiary information to provide benefit packages to you as part of your compensation, such as health or life insurance coverage or other benefits;
+- Dependent and/or beneficiary information to provide benefits packages to you, such as health or life insurance coverage or other benefits

-- Emergency contact information to be used in the event of an emergency
+- Emergency contact information to be used in the event of an actual or potential emergency

 - Workplace information, such as photographs and videos